cisco-ce/roomos.cisco.com/docs/LocalAdminUser.md

 # Creating a local admin user

-If you want to do fun stuff with your device, such as adding web apps, creating macros, adding your own user interface elemtents or setting custom wallpapers, you need a local admin username and password to the device.
+If you want to do fun stuff with your personal Webex device, such as adding web apps, extensions, creating your own macros, or user interface elements or setting custom wallpapers, you need local admin access to the device.

 🎉 Great news: This is possible for all cloud devices in personal mode.